Updated: Oct 7, 2020

 Look hard, you may just walk on by!
 We did!

 Over in the Islands of Adventure side lies Hogsmeade in the now-older Wizarding World of Harry Potter; complete with castle and snow-dusted street scene from the films.
-A truly convivial atmosphere further enhances the scenery as you wait to board the revived Duelling Dragons (now the Flight of the Hippogriff) or the cool, VR enhanced Harry Potter and the Forbidden Journey.
+A truly convivial atmosphere further enhances the scenery as you wait to board the revived Dueling Dragons (now the Flight of the Hippogriff) or the cool, VR enhanced Harry Potter and the Forbidden Journey.

 We stopped in the Three Brooms for a bit of refreshment and respite from the sun.
 Again, the atmosphere is not to be missed if you’re in Orlando.